 Regarding point 2, the fact that generation units are physically located on the CCR Hansa interconnector implies that wind generation can supplement the flow on the CCR Hansa interconnector.
 In the case where the sending end terminal constitutes a binding constraint (a bottleneck) for the capacity calculation, wind generation at the sending OWF can compensate for the transmission loss between the constraint and the OWF to allow a higher market capacity.
-In the mathematical description of the capacity calculation methodology this is introduced as a KF CGS-specific forecast term related to the loss factor that is central to determining the TTC (Total Transfer Capacity).
+In the mathematical description of the capacity calculation methodology this is introduced as a KF CGS-specific forecast term related to the loss factor.
 This is especially relevant for the northbound market capacity.